jemcv/web/content/contact.md

 date = 2021-02-28
 +++

-You can send me email :envelope_with_arrow: at
+You can email me :envelope_with_arrow: at
 ```go
                             <=|=======>
                             | | Email |